 After breakfast early in the morning in Cocasama begin the last day of the trek.
 On the way back to Capuliyoc stop a the lookout point for some final spectacular views of the mountains you got to know so well.
 In Capuliyoc meet your shuttle here for the return ride to Cusco.
 After the drive to Cusco, your guide will help you settle into your hotel for a good night's rest and a hot shower!

 Explore the Sacred Valley and test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may hike to the inspiring ruins of Pisac, or take a short walk through the countryside to the seldom-visited town of Maras and its pre-Columbian salt mines (still in use today with salt being collected in traditional fashion) as well as the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
 Eventually, make your way to the living Inca city of Ollantaytambo.

-In the morning, visit the ruins and town of Ollantaytambo.
-During the Inca Empire, Ollantaytambo served as a royal estate and later a refuge after the Spanish conquered Cuzco in 1537.
-The ruins feature expansive terraces and well-preserved architecture, and the town is still laid out as it was during the Incan empire, allowing its visitors to glimpse the history which still exists within its boundaries.
+In the morning, visit the under-rated ruins of Ollantaytambo before the larger groups of tourists arrive.
+During the Inca Empire, Ollantaytambo served as a royal estate and later a refuge after the Spanish conquered Cusco.
+The ruins feature expansive terraces, giant building blocks and well-preserved architecture.
+Even the town itself is still laid out as it was during the Inca empire, allowing its visitors to glimpse the history which still exists within its boundaries.